shotover/shotover-proxy/docs/src/dev-docs/end-to-end-overview.md

 Since TCP itself provides a stream of bytes without any application level framing [^1] it is up to the database protocol itself to implement framing on top of TCP.
 So the logic of a `Decoder` implementation must gracefully handle incomplete messages.
 Leaving any half received messages in the buffer.

 Protocols like kafka and cassandra achieve framing by including a message length in bytes in the header.
-This is great for shotover since it means we can avoid parsing the entire message when its not needed.
+This is great for Shotover since it means we can avoid parsing the entire message when its not needed.
 However Valkey does not have a header so we always need to parse the entire message to find out where it ends.

 The [ValkeyDecoder](https://github.com/shotover/shotover-proxy/blob/d7547741d8b10c5f64f133e1145bf843f7fb57ec/shotover/src/codec/valkey.rs#L74) is an example of a `Decoder` implementation.